timmorrisdev/MS2-song-remixer/README.md

 ___
 ## Testing
+### Responsiveness Testing
+I used google dev tools throughout the development process to check responsiveness across different screen sizes.

+I was also sure to deploy the site to GitHub pages early in development to allow for review of the live site on various devicesthroughout the process.

 ### W3C Markup and CSS Validation
 I used the W3C Markup and CSS Validator Services to check and validate each page throughout the site to check for errors.
 #### [Markup Validation Service](https://validator.w3.org/)